Inaugural Heads of Gardens Meeting, Scotland

 Thursday 24 September 2026

 This is a new, not-for-profit, partnership event for Scotland, for the benefit for those involved in plants and gardens in Scotland.
-Supported by:

 Royal Caledonian Horticultural Society - The Caley